groove-x/YOLOv3-Object-Detection-with-OpenCV/README.md

 ## Modification (Under Developing)
 I'm trying to use converted models with cv2.dnn.readNetFromModelOptimizer()

+Parsing part of `outs = net.forward(layer_names)` must be same in cv2.dnn.readNetFrom*() functions.

 ### requirements
-- OpenVino must be installed
+- OpenVino must be installed.
-- OpenCV must be build with Inel OpenVino Inference Engine.
+- OpenCV must be build with Intel OpenVino Inference Engine.

 ```
 DWITH_INF_ENGINE=ON
 DENABLE_CXX11=ON
 ```

+- I would be happy if someone make opencv-python package with inference engine.

 -